-ASU's Edwards: packing it in could get you cut
+ASU's Edwards: Packing it in could get you cut

 Edwards' initial comments drew strong criticism, especially on social media, but he's well within NCAA rules to cut players, and starting quarterback Manny Wilkins stood by his head coach's decision to shake up the roster.

-"It ain't 'might'.
+"It ain't 'might.'
 He's going to cut some people," Wilkins told reporters last week.
-"When you get to the league (NFL), your locker one day is going to be cleaned out.
+"When you get to the league [NFL], your locker one day is going to be cleaned out.
 It's the harsh and brutal reality of football.
 We've only got five practices left.
 I bet you'll see a difference in some guys now in their attitude and how they're acting.
 We want to keep everybody.
 We want everybody to have an opportunity, but if you ain't understanding and working how he wants you to work, sayonara.

 "It's professionalism at its finest.
 It's going to be a rude awakening when they go from student-athlete to student.
 I think that's how it has to be."

-Edwards said he wasn't trying to be controversial or pull a publicity stunt with his cutting comments, but he does want to do what's best for his football team.
+Edwards said he wasn't trying to be controversial or orchestrate a publicity stunt with his comments, but he does want to do what's best for his football team.